MatCSSKit/MatCSS/docs/docs/index.md

 MatCSS is a CSS framework built with the idea of smooth, pretty and simple components.
 It is designed to be easy to learn and to customize.

-(explain that it was inspired by Bootstrap and Flatify)

 MatCSS is inspired by [Bootstrap](http://getbootstrap.com/) and [Flatify](https://flatifycss.com/) (Go check them out, they're awesome!).
-Bootstrap has awesome utilities class that makes it easy to create a responsive website, we wanted to achieve a similar result with MatCSS, so we based our grid system on Bootstrap's!
+Bootstrap has awesome utilities class that makes it easy to create a responsive website, we wanted to achieve a similar result with MatCSS, so we built MatCSS using Bootstrap's utilities & grid API!
 So if you are familiar with Bootstrap's grid system, you will feel right at home with MatCSS.
 Flatify had a unique style, inspired on Duolingo's website, that we really liked.
 We created components with similar styling and *vibe* to Flatify's, but with our own __twist__.

+So once again, thanks to Bootstrap, you guys did great at making CSS more responsive, and thanks to Flatify, you guys did great at making CSS more pretty.
+We hope to achieve the same results with MatCSS!

 ## Components